huckgroup/formose-2021/README.md

 ### 2. Create a virtual environment

 [Anaconda/Miniconda](https://www.anaconda.com/products/individual-b#Downloads, 'Anaconda') (`conda`) or `pip` can be used to install the software dependencies.
 We encourage the use of conda, as it is much easier to install The RDKit through this package manager.
+A list of all of the packages installed in the environment used to run these scripts is given in `environment.yaml`.
+Manual installation instructions are given below (recommended).

 First, create a virtual environment: